Famine: Early history

 In the mid-22nd century BC, a sudden and short-lived climatic change that caused reduced rainfall resulted in several decades of drought in Upper Egypt.
 The resulting famine and civil strife is believed to have been a major cause of the collapse of the Old Kingdom.
 An account from the First Intermediate Period states, "All of Upper Egypt was dying of hunger and people were eating their children."
-In the 1680s, famine extended across the entire Sahel, and in 1738 half the population of Timbuktu died of famine.
+As for recorded examples about more recent centuries: in the 1680s, famine extended across the entire Sahel, and in 1738 half the population of Timbuktu died of famine.
 In Egypt, between 1687 and 1731, there were six famines.
 The famine that afflicted Egypt in 1784 cost it roughly one-sixth of its population.
 The Maghreb experienced famine and plague in the late 18th century and early 19th century.
 There was famine in Tripoli in 1784, and in Tunis in 1785.

 According to John Iliffe, "Portuguese records of Angola from the 16th century show that a great famine occurred on average every seventy years; accompanied by epidemic disease, it might kill one-third or one-half of the population, destroying the demographic growth of a generation and forcing colonists back into the river valleys."

-The first documentation of weather in West-Central Africa occurs around the mid-16th to 17th centuries in areas such as Luanda Kongo, however, not much data was recorded on the issues of weather and disease except for a few notable documents.
-The only records obtained are of violence between Portuguese and Africans during the Battle of Mbilwa in 1665.
+The first documentation of weather in West-Central Africa occurred around the mid-16th to 17th centuries in areas such as Luanda Kongo, however, not much data was recorded on the issues of weather and disease except for a few notable documents.
+The only records obtained are of violence between Portuguese and Africans during the Battle of Mbwila in 1665.
 In these documents the Portuguese wrote of African raids on Portuguese merchants solely for food, giving clear signs of famine.
 Additionally, instances of cannibalism by the African Jaga were also more prevalent during this time frame, indicating an extreme deprivation of a primary food source.